data-corentinv/end-user-xai/explanatory_form.md

 ### **Pros and Applicable Explanation Needs**

-In our study, counterfactual example was shown as two instances of different predictions, with their feature differences highlighted while keeping other features the same (Figure [fig:teaser](#fig:teaser){reference-type="ref" reference="fig:teaser"}).
+In our study, counterfactual example was shown as two instances of different predictions, with their feature differences highlighted while keeping other features the same.
 This format can serve for different explanation needs depending on the task context.
 In predictive tasks (House and Health), participants regarded counterfactual example as the most direct explanatory form to **suggest an improvement**.

-*"For renovations, I think that's (counterfactual example) the only card I would choose.
-The only one that really tells me that I can do something to increase the price."* (P20, House, Improvement)
+> *"For renovations, I think that's (counterfactual example) the only card I would choose.
+The only one that really tells me that I can do something to increase the price."*

 While in recognition task (Bird), counterfactual example is suitable to **show the differences** to differentiate two similar predictions.

-*"Counterfactual example let me learn their relationship, highlight the difference between the two (birds).
-Help me remember the different features."* (P11, Bird, Learning)
+> *"Counterfactual example let me learn their relationship, highlight the difference between the two (birds).
+Help me remember the different features."*

 ### **Cons**